Creating a Grafana dashboard and panel

 Let's examine the

 SELECT portion of this query.
-First, we will bucket our results into
+First, bucket the results into

 one day groupings using the